zhouyb126/AutomaticWatchFaces/README.md

 [Video tutorial](https://youtu.be/-TS4ypziaMU)

 # Use
-To change watchfaces rotate the Digital Crown.
+- To change watchfaces : Rotate the Digital Crown.
+- To play/pause the chronograph function : One tap on the watchface.
+- To reset the chronograph function : Long press on the watchface.

 # Settings (Show last app used on Apple Watch wake screen)
 - Open the Apple Watch app on iPhone.